 Operating expenses decreased primarily as a result of lower maintenance costs and lower regulatory and overhead expenses.
 Depreciation and amortization decreased in 2001 primarily as a result of a favorable energy efficiency rate mechanism adjustment, partially offset by increased regulatory amortization.
 Third quarter 2001 other, net included the impact of a decline in the value of investments.
 Other, net in 2000 consisted primarily of a gain on the sale of a generation-related asset.

-On October 8, 2001, Enron entered into an agreement with Northwest Natural Gas Company (NW Natural) for the sale of Portland General for $1.875 billion, comprised of $1.55 billion in cash, $200 million in NW Natural preferred stock, $50 million in NW Natural common stock and the assumption of Enron’s $75 million balance on its customer benefits obligation, which was stipulated in its 1996 agreement to purchase Portland General.
+On October 8, 2001, Enron entered into an agreement with Northwest Natural Gas Company (NW Natural) for the sale of Portland General for $1.875 billion, comprised of $1.55 billion in cash, $200 million in NW Natural preferred stock and common stock purchase units, $50 million in NW Natural common stock and the assumption of Enron’s $75 million balance on its customer benefits obligation, which was stipulated in its 1996 agreement to purchase Portland General.
 In addition to the purchase price, NW Natural will assume approximately $1.1 billion in Portland General debt and preferred stock.
 The proposed transaction, which is subject to customary regulatory approvals, is expected to close by the fourth quarter of 2002.
 Enron’s carrying amount of Portland General as of September 30, 2001 was $____ billion.
 Income before interest, minority interest and income taxes for Portland General was $[108] million and $[124] million for the nine month periods ended September 30, 2001 and 2000, respectively.

 Global Assets